Psychotherapy Groups

 How often does the group meet?

 Mon, Wed, and Fri from 9AM-12PM, rolling admission.
 Members must attend all 3 sessions each week.
-This group will now meet in-person, as of June 6, 2022.
+This group meets in-person.

 How long can I participate?